-Dr. Irwin Redlener Article Highlights Lessons from Hurricane Sandy
+Insights from Dr. Irwin Redlener on lessons from Hurricane Sandy

 Dr. Irwin Redlener, Director, National Center for Disaster Preparedness, Mailman School of Public Health, Columbia University and Co-Chair, NYS Ready Commission and Center for Disaster Philanthropy Advisory Council Member outlines lessons in five key areas: evacuations, citizen preparedness, vulnerable populations, incident command and coordination, mental health, training, and recovery.
 Read his full analysis provided to Philanthropy New York.

 While immediate relief dollars went to housing, food and clothing, the CDP Hurricane Sandy Disaster Fund was established to invest in long-term projects that fill gaps where public resources are unavailable or scarce.
 We requested grant applications from NGOs committed to projects that cross broad disciplines to ease the transition from disaster to normalcy; foster collaboration among donors; use existing local philanthropic networks and a work to strengthen local philanthropy; promote cross-sector coordination with academics, donors, think tanks, and public and private humanitarian actors; and support innovative research that informs policy and strengthens future disaster preparation and response.
-Learn more about the CDP Hurricane Sandy Disaster Fund.

 Explore how other donors are responding.